cravvnn/deadlock-dolly/README.md

 # Deadlock Dolly

+A camera-path editor for local Deadlock replays.
+Capture the free camera, shape a shot and play it back with animated framing and camera variables.

 THIS IS AN "INJECTION" TO THE GAME - PLEASE USE AT YOUR OWN RISK

-This is due to the mod using source2's native camera to render the dolly paths, without this, we would not have dolly's
+This is due to the mod using source2's native camera to render the dolly paths.
+Without this, we would not have dolly's

 PLEASE STILL LAUNCH GAME WITH `-insecure` IN THE GAMES LAUNCH SETTINGS, TO BE SAFE.

-A camera-path editor for local Deadlock replays.
-Capture the free camera, shape a shot and play it back with animated framing and camera variables.

 **Current source: 0.3.10 alpha.** Python and Tcl/Tk are bundled; end users do not need to install them.